|About Sandhills Genealogical Society Family Trees

 At this website you will find our ancestors and their descendants.
 Some were here on this land

 in the beginning.
 Others came later.
-For a few, we were able to trace roots back to the 1600's
+For a few, we were able to trace roots before the 1600's

 where many family lines transverse the Sandhills Region and other parts of the American

-Colonies more than 100 years before the American Revolution and the creation of the United
+Colonies many years before the American Revolution and the creation of the United States.

 "Other things may change us, but we start and end with family."